A2P 10DLC

 This includes how much SMS traffic you anticipate having, along with how your customers consent to receiving SMS messages from you.
 An opt-in process is required.

-Ensure Campaign Approval
+Ensure A2P Trusted SMS Approval

 Campaigns can be rejected.
 If this happens, you will need to resubmit your information and you will be charged another fee for each resubmission.
 To ensure your campaigns are approved the first submission, you will need to: